exposr/exposrd/README.md

 Multiple value options are specified as multiple variables.
 For example `--transport ws --transport ssh` would be specified as `EXPOSR_TRANSPORT_0=ws` and `EXPOSR_TRANSPORT_1=ssh`.

+### Configuring SNI ingress

+To enable the SNI (Server Name Indication) ingress pass the flag `--ingress sni`.
+The SNI ingress requires a dedicated TCP port, by default it uses 4430.
+The port can be changed with `--ingress-sni-port`.

+The SNI ingress works by utilizing the SNI extension of TLS to get the tunnel from the hostname.
+Similar to the HTTP ingress it requires a wildcard DNS entry (`*.example.com`), but also a wildcard certificate covering the same domain name.
+It's compatible with any protocol that can run over TLS and a client that supports SNI.

+exposr will monitor the provided certificate and key for changes and re-load the certificate on-the fly.
+#### Certificate

+The certificate must contain one wildcard entry, either as the common name (`CN`) or in the SAN list.
+If there are multiple wildcard entries present, the first one will be used.

+For production use, a real certificate should be used.
+Let's encrypt offers free wildcard certificates.
+For testing a self-signed can be generated with openssl.

+    openssl req -x509 -newkey rsa:4096 -keyout private-key.pem -out certificate.pem -days 365 -node

+#### Example

+    exposr-server --ingress sni --ingress-sni-cert certificate.pem --ingress-sni-key private-key.pem

 ### Configuring SSH transport